TheBormann/react-browsercam/readme.md

 # react-browsercam

-A fully responsive camera component for React.
+A fully responsive and customizable camera component for React.

 Browser compatibility: